Jesmond: History

 According to local tradition, some time shortly after the Norman conquest there occurred in the valley of the Ouse an apparition of the Blessed Virgin Mary.
 The ruins of St Mary's Chapel, first recorded in 1272, are in Jesmond Dene on the west side of the valley.

 A trace of the processions to the shrine which occurred during the Middle Ages is found in the name of that section of the former Great North Road running north of the Tyne called Pilgrim Street.
 During a period in which the shrine was in need of repair it was endowed with indulgences by a rescript or edict of Pope Martin V on certain feasts of the liturgical year.
 A spring known as St Mary's Well of uncertain date may also be found near to the chapel.
 It has the word "Gratia" inscribed upon the stone above it.
 The greater part of the history of the shrine, its origins and the miracles which were said to have occurred there, were lost in the 16th century when the chapel was suppressed in the Reformation and fell into ruin.
 The ruin and its grounds later passed through various owners (one of whom tried to turn the well into a bathing pool).
 It was acquired by Lord Armstrong in the 19th century and given by him to the City of Newcastle.
 Mass is now offered there on occasion by the local Roman Catholic priest and the Roman Catholic Bishop of Hexham and Newcastle.
 Flowers along with letters and candles are often left in the ruins by pilgrims and others.
 A booklet outlining the surviving history of the chapel may be obtained from the Roman Catholic Church of the Holy Name on North Jesmond Avenue.

 The Beatles began writing their second hit single "She Loves You" in the Imperial Hotel in Jesmond, Newcastle upon Tyne on 27 June 1963.

+In 1911 the civil parish had a population of 21,367.
+On 1 April 1914 the parish was abolished to form Newcastle upon Tyne.
+In 1974 it became part of the metropolitan district of Newcastle upon Tyne.

+Transport

 Areas of Jesmond

 The area is notable for Jesmond Parish Church, Holy Trinity Church, Jesmond Dene woodland and the Royal Grammar School.
 The area's principal commercial area forms around Osborne Road, Acorn Road and St George's Terrace, the former being dominated by hotels and bars, and the latter by shops and cafes.

 Newcastle City Council has designated three conservation areas within Jesmond; Brandling Village, South Jesmond and Jesmond Dene.